Sayan3990/Regex/CheatSheet/Readme.md

 *?
 Match 0 or more times, but a few times as possible +?
 Match 1 or more times, but a few times as possible ??
 Match 0 or 1 times, but as few times as possible {x,y}?
-Match at least x times, no more than y times, and as few times as possibl
+Match at least x times, no more than y times, and as few times as possible